 Factsheet – Sexual Harassment Guidance for Employers

-Our expert Employment Law Solicitors discuss everything employers need to know about sexual harassment in the workplace.
+Our expert Employment Law solicitors discuss everything employers need to know about sexual harassment in the workplace.

-What is the legal definition of Sexual Harassment?
+What is the legal definition of sexual harassment?

 For a detailed definition of what constitutes sexual harassment, please visit our page on Sexual Harassment in the Workplace.

-Recommendations for Employers
+Recommendations for you as employers

-All employers have a duty of care to protect staff from unlawful discrimination.
+You have a duty of care to protect staff from unlawful discrimination.